A degree that's safe as houses

 Two new courses, MSc Social Policy and MSc Social Policy and Evaluation, starting this September at London Met will also carry the validation.

-Patrick Mulrenan, the course leader for the MA Housing and Inclusion, said: “We are delighted to have this professional endorsement of our courses in the Faculty of Social Sciences and Humanities.
+Patrick Mulrenan, the course leader for the MA Housing and Inclusion, said: “We are delighted to have this professional endorsement of our courses in the School of Social Sciences and Humanities.

 “The Institute was particularly positive about the enthusiasm and commitment of the students they met at the validation event.
 This professional recognition of our courses will boost the employability of our students in a competitive jobs market.”